-This project is a resource project involving the Major Projects Management Office, which will be kept informed of the progress of the work throughout the EA process.
+This project is a resource project involving the Major Projects Management Office, which will be kept informed of the progress of the work throughout the environmental assessment (EA) process.

-1.4 Comprehensive study process2
+1.4 COMPREHENSIVE STUDY PROCESS

-In accordance with section 11.01 of the Act, the Agency will perform the duties and functions of the responsible authority in relation to the environmental assessment of the Dumont Nickel Mine Project.
-The Agency will work closely with the federal authorities to coordinate their participation in the environmental assessment process and facilitate communication and cooperation between them and the other participants for the purpose of preparing the CSR.
-During the process, the Agency will provide the public and Aboriginal communities with various consultation opportunities.
+In accordance with section 11.01 of the Act, the Agency will perform the duties and functions of the responsible authority in relation to the environmental assessment of the Québec Lithium Spodumene Mine Project.
+The Agency will work closely with the federal authorities to coordinate their participation in the environmental assessment process and facilitate communication and cooperation between them and the other participants for the purpose of preparing the comprehensive study report (CSR).